 As more fully disclosed at Note #7, Tri-City filed a petition under Chapter 9 of the Bankruptcy Code in February of 2004.
 Tri-City follows the requirements of GASB Statement No. 58, Accounting and Financial Reporting for Chapter 9 Bankruptcies, for the items relating to the bankruptcy transactions and financial statement presentation.
-Special items include bankruptcy final settlement of debt.
+Special items include bankruptcy final settlement of debt, if any.

 In accordance with the Bankruptcy Plan, amounts received by LA DMH from the State relating to SB 90 claims on behalf of Tri-City, are to be passed through to Tri-City when collected.
-During fiscal 2016 and fiscal 2015, Tri-City received a payment in the amount of \$636,581 and \$387,573 respectively, from LA DMH which were passed through from the State for SB 90 claims relating to fiscal years 2000-01, 2001-02 and 2002-03.
+During fiscal 2016 Tri-City received a payment in the amount of \$636,581 from LA DMH which was passed through from the State for SB 90 claims relating to fiscal years 2000-01, 2001-02 and 2002-03.
 These amounts are reflected as Bankruptcy Debt Settlement income.